PandaMods-Dev/Pandas-Extra-Details/README.md

   * [A] Yes im always looking for more cool details to add to the game, if you have any of your own ideas, please leave them on my discord server [here](https://discord.gg/wjPt4vEfXb)
 * [Q] Does this mod support Resource packs.
   * [A] Only Resource packs that only changes the textures or has support for the mod.

-## Technical Stuff:
-The mod uses the [Forgix](https://github.com/PacifistMC/Forgix) project to merge the mods into one jar.
-If you need separate files you can find them on Github

 ---
 ## Support me